cdmandrews/cdmandrews.github.io/3301/weekly/week-04-notes.md

 ## Document design and "looking professional"

 Read:
-- [Subheadings: Perhaps the Most Useful Technique in Technical Writing](https://idratherbewriting.com/2013/08/23/subheadings-perhaps-the-most-useful-technique-in-technical-writing/) is an excellent article about subheadings that also actually practices what it preaches!
+- [Subheadings: Perhaps the Most Useful Technique in Technical Writing](https://idratherbewriting.com/2013/08/23/subheadings-perhaps-the-most-useful-technique-in-technical-writing/) is an excellent article about subheadings that also actually practices what it preaches.
 - [Guidelines for Print Document Design](https://www.aph.org/aph-guidelines-for-print-document-design/) describes optimal usability standards for creating documents that persons with low vision can use (from American Printing house for the Blind)
 - [TWE Chapter 3: Document Design](https://pressbooks.bccampus.ca/technicalwriting/part/documentdesign/) is a brief overview of essential factors for document design.
 Focus on the following sections:
   - [3.1 Readability](https://pressbooks.bccampus.ca/technicalwriting/chapter/readability/),